nikita-bachhas/Cafe-Bunny/README.md

 # Cafe-Bunny
-Café Bunny allows users to keep track and record cafes they have visited through a social media e-journal.
+Café Bunny allows users to keep track of and record cafes they have visited through a social media e-journal.

 ## Functionality
+1. Allows users to keep track of the cafes that they have been to
+2. The application has gamification elements where users can earn achievements and discount codes
+3. Users can also leave reviews of visited cafes and record their experience through an e-journal

 ## Documentation
 All documents can be found under the [Documentation](https://github.com/nikita-bachhas/Cafe-Bunny/tree/main/Documentation) folder